CBoettcher16590/developing-software-intro-final/README.md

 ## GetHouseMaterials

 The `get-house-materials` command takes only one parameter: `name`.
+When it is run it will check to see if there is a house with the name that matches, or will throw an error if no house matches that name.
 ### CalcHouseMaterials Parameters:
 * The `name` of the house (preceeded by the `-n` flag)